django-import-export/django-import-export/docs/contributing.rst

 * For substantial changes, we recommend raising a question_ first so that we can offer any advice or pointers based on previous experience.

-the process should look like:
+The process should look like:

 * Fork the project on GitHub into your own account.